Ever wondered what happened to the white dog poop? You know, the one that used to be all over the grass? Well, you’re not alone!

 Why does my dog’s poop turn white?

-Too much calcium in your dog’s diet may make his waste a chalky white color.
+Too much calcium in your dog’s diet may make his waste a chalky white colour.
 It’s important to remember that many things can affect your dog’s stool, from illness to stress to how much exercise he gets.
 If you’re concerned about any change in your dog’s elimination schedule, you should always consult your veterinarian right away.

-That said, it may not be anything serious-your pup could just have an unusually high intake of calcium-rich foods.
+That said, it may not be anything serious pup could just have an unusually high intake of calcium-rich foods.
 (For instance, if he wolfed down a container of Tums or chewed on some antlers after dinner.)
 In these cases, it should stop once he gets used to having those extra calories in his diet.
-(If you notice green poop or diarrhea along with his newfound whiteness though, see a vet.)
+(If you notice green poop or diarrhoea along with his newfound whiteness though, see a vet.)

 Have you noticed anything similar happening with your own dogs?